falkodev/redlight_redmine/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new pull Request

+## Thanks
+Thanks to Nitrino and Excedalogic for their inspiring themes